Kenny Sansom

-Kenneth Graham Sansom (born 26 September 1958) is a former professional footballer who played as a defender.
+Kenneth Graham Sansom (born 26 September 1958) is a former professional footballer who played as a left-back.
 An England international, he played for clubs such as Crystal Palace, Arsenal, Newcastle United, Coventry City, Queens Park Rangers, Everton and Watford.

 He is the second most capped England national team full-back, having appeared 86 times for his country between 1979 and 1988.

 Club career

 Kenneth Graham Sansom was born in Camberwell, London on 26 September 1958; the second youngest of five children.
 His father, George, was an itinerant who left the family home shortly after the birth of his youngest child.
 His mother, Rose, was a cleaner, and moved the family to Tulse Hill in 1960.
 He considered himself a goalkeeper in his early years, but while playing for a youth team called Spring Park Wolves he replaced an injured teammate at left-back, and remained a full-back for the rest of his career.
 He attended Beaufoy Secondary school, and was capped by England schoolboys.